timsneath/github-tracker/README.md

 - The command uses a brute force of getting the top 300 repos with > 10,000 stars and then filtering.
 We should get a count and grab the appropriate quantity of paginated content to fill the JSON cache as appropriate.

-- More options would be nice, e.g. `--csv` to generate output suitable for importing into Microsoft Excel, Google Sheets etc.